 Dash greets you in audio upon starting your engine.
 It also informs you upon switching off.
 One quirk I faced with this app is that it thinks my drive has ended when my car’s auto start/stop functionality stopped the engine for roughly a minute.

 For this, you will need IFTTT.
 In a nut shell, IFTTT can listen to events triggered by a service and subsequently take an action on the same or different service.
 An an example, I have configured IFTTT to send a message to a LINE group as soon as Dash detects that I have both reached or am leaving my workplace.

 I have configured an IFTTT applet as per screenshot below:

-Finally, I created a new LINE group called “Drive” specifically for receiving Dash drive notifications
+Finally, I created a new LINE group called “Drive” specifically for receiving Dash drive notifications and added